survivejs/react-book/manuscript/implementing_kanban/02_implementing_store_and_actions.md

 Even though integrating a state management system took a lot of effort, it was not all in vain.
 Consider the following questions:

 1. Suppose we wanted to persist the notes within `localStorage`.
 Where would you implement that?
-One approach would be to handle that at `Provider` `setup`.
+One approach would be to handle that at the `Provider` `setup`.
 2. What if we had many components relying on the data?
 We would just consume the data through `connect` and display it, however we want.
 3. What if we had many, separate Note lists for different types of tasks?
 We could set up another store for tracking these lists.
 That store could refer to actual Notes by id.
 We'll do something like this in the next chapter, as we generalize the approach.